Creating Detection Rules

 • Exclusion system - Domains that should never be scanned

-• Phishing indicators - Patterns that detect malicious content
+• Phishing indicators - Patterns that detect malicious content (supports both regex and code-driven logic)

 • Detection requirements - Elements that identify Microsoft 365 login pages